How to Boost the Efficiency of a Sand Filter With a DE Filter Media

 Note: Since the efficiency of the filter is improved and it may thus catch many fine particles, it is important to watch for any changes in pressure.

-Filter glass is one of the most efficient sand filters used today due to its efficiency over filter sand.
+Filter glass is one of the most efficient filter sand alternatives used today due to its efficiency over filter sand.
 It can filter down to 5 microns, unlike filter sand, which can only filter down to 30 microns.

 Moreover, filter sand is relatively bulky, since the amount needed is much more than the amount needed for filter glass—which may translate to around 20% less media in weight compared to filter sand used in the same filter.